Clermont, Queensland: History

 The town was originally established on low-lying ground next to a lagoon or billabong; flooding was always a problem, with four substantial floods occurring between 1864 and 1896.

 St Joseph's School opened in January 1900.

 The greatest flood, in 1916, killed 65 people out of a town population of 1,500 and remains one of Australia's worst natural disasters in terms of life lost.
 Following the 1916 flood, many of the wooden buildings of the town were moved using steam traction engines to a new townsite on higher ground.
 A local amateur photographer, Gordon Pullar took numerous photographs of the moving buildings, published in the 1980s as "A Shifting Town".

 In the mid-1920s, The Capricornian newspaper refers to a Mr P. Matones (Matonez) as being one of the first owners of the Paris café in Clermont.
 John (Jack) and Marouli (Monty) Faros took over the Café in the 1930s.
 It operated until 1992.

+In 1935, Clermont was important line linking with Charters Towers for public telephone communications.

 The Clermont public library was opened in 1962.

-On 27 January 1959 a secondary department was added to Clermont State School, providing secondary education for years 8 to 12.
+On 27 January 1959, a secondary department was added to Clermont State School, providing secondary education for years 8 to 12.
 That arrangement ceased with the opening of Clermont State High School on 29 January 1990.

 Mistake Creek State School opened in the former locality of Mistake Creek on 24 January 1983.